Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 ...
 </pre>

-This scheme is not recommended for very large caches, as there is a limit of 64K folders in serveral contexts such as FAT32 file systems, which are still used on mobile media.
+<p>This scheme is not recommended for very large caches, as there is a limit of 64K folders in serveral contexts such as FAT32 file systems,
+which are still used on mobile media.</p>

-<h2><a name="_8_2">CouchDB, IndexedDB and other Key-Value Stores</a></h2>
+<h3><a name="_8_2">CouchDB, IndexedDB and other Key-Value Stores</a></h3>

 <p>The Scene Server stores i3s resources in a document-oriented database.
 After
 testing, CouchDB was selected as being suitable.
 Especially large stores